 Nipple Reconstruction Overview

-- Preparation: To prepare for breast reconstruction, you should discontinue the use of blood-thinning vitamins, herbs, and medications for two weeks before the surgery.
+- Preparation: To prepare for nipple reconstruction, you should discontinue the use of blood-thinning vitamins, herbs, and medications for two weeks before the surgery.
 If you smoke cigarettes, you should quit for at least two weeks before and after surgery.
 If you are over the age of 45, medical clearance by an independent physician may be required before undergoing surgery.

 - Several options for nipple and areola reconstruction exist.
 Dr. Vallecillos will discuss beforehand which options are best for you, given your specific diagnosis and circumstances.
 Some of the more commonly performed nipple reconstruction procedures are as follows: